-For Koppers Pond surface water, the lead EPC is 19.2 μ g/L, which slightly exceeds the drinking water action level.
-Only one surface water sample is at or exceeds the benchmark.
-This sample, SW08-02, is located near where the Industrial Drainageway empties into Koppers Pond.
-The arithmetic mean of all surface water samples from the pond (14.1 μ g/L) is below the drinking water action level.
+For Koppers Pond surface water, the lead EPC is 19.2 μ g/L, which slightly exceeds USEPA's drinking water action level.
+Only two of the unfiltered surface water samples from Koppers Pond are similar to or greater than USEPA's drinking water action level.
+Sample SW08-04 (16.1 μ g/L) is slightly greater than the action limit, while sample SW08-02 (25.7 μ g/L) is greater than the action limit.
+Sample SW08-02 is located near where the Industrial Drainageway empties into Koppers Pond.
+The arithmetic mean of all of the unfiltered surface water samples from the pond (14.1 μ g/L) is below the drinking water action level.
+All of the individual filtered water samples are below the USEPA action limit.

 For the outlet channel, the lead surface water EPC is 16.9 μ g/L and represents the maximum lead concentration in the surface water.
 This maximum concentration slightly exceeds the 15 μ g/L drinking water action level.
 The lead concentrations for the other outlet channel surface water samples are less than the drinking water action level, as is the arithmetic mean (11.6 μ g/L).
-In light of the fact that only one surface water sample for both Koppers Pond and the outlet channel only slightly exceeds the lead drinking water benchmark and because the benchmark is set for drinking water, it is reasonable to conclude that the lead concentrations in the surface water for both Koppers Pond and the outlet channel do not pose a health concern.
+In light of the fact that only one surface water sample for both Koppers Pond and the outlet channel only slightly exceeds USEPA's action level and because the action level is set for drinking water, it is reasonable to conclude that the lead concentrations in the surface water for both Koppers Pond and the outlet channel do not pose a health concern.